Gavin Williamson: Education Secretary (2019–2021)

-Williamson became Secretary of State for Education following Boris Johnson's election as Prime Minister on 24 July 2019.
+Williamson became Secretary of State for Education following Boris Johnson's appointment as Prime Minister on 24 July 2019.

 Following deplatforming of history professor Selina Todd and former Home Secretary Amber Rudd by student societies at Oxford University, in March 2020 Williamson called for "robust action" to enforce free speech codes, and stated that the government would intervene to protect freedom of speech at universities if they failed to do so themselves.
 HuffPost reported that Williamson's department had drafted legislation to "strengthen academic freedom and free speech in universities".
 Williamson brought forward the legislation, titled the Higher Education (Freedom of Speech) Bill, in May 2021.

 Early in the COVID-19 pandemic, the Prime Minister announced schools in England were to be closed to most children from 20 March 2020 until further notice.
 He said that exams in that academic year would not go ahead.
 On 6 January 2021, Williamson announced GCSE, AS and A-Level exams would once again not go ahead for students in the academic year, being replaced with teacher assessed grades.

 On 15 September 2021, Williamson was dismissed as Education Secretary when Johnson reshuffled his cabinet.